gummyworm/monster/README.md

 ## REQUIREMENTS

+Monster requires a [Final Expansion 3](https://github.com/edi-z/FE3) to function.
+The Final Expansion 3 contains 512KB of expansion memory, which is available via 16 banks.
-Monster requires a [Final Expansion](https://github.com/edi-z/FE3) to function.
-Much of this RAM is used to store the multiple source code buffers (up to 8), but it is also used to store debug info and some code.
+Much of this RAM is used to store the multiple source code buffers (up to 8), but it is also used to store code, debug-info, and other data.

 The banked memory allows the user program to execute in almost complete isolation.
-This means that, although this environment consumes a vast amount of memory itself, everything except address $9c02 (the bank select register) and a couply tiny interrupt handlers is preserved when control moves between the editor and the user program.
+The user program state is entirely backed up in the FE3, which means that, although this environment consumes a vast amount of memory itself, everything except address $9c02 (the bank select register) and a couple tiny interrupt handlers is preserved when control moves between the editor and the user program.
 Moreso even than small monitor cartridges, the program itself is virtually unaware of the resident tooling.

 ## RUNNING